rocky1001/blog/about/resume-en.md

 2012.10 to Today:
 **Senior Software Developer @Hylink digital advertising  Co.
 LTD.**

-Project: Web spider(crawling huge number of URLs content data for demographic label analysis)
+Web spider(crawling huge number of URLs content data for demographic label analysis)
 Worked as major developer in the team, includes:

-* Design and build a multi-processing web spider for URL content extraction(First in Java and refactored to Python later, data stored in Redis and HDFS).
+* Design and build a multi-processing web spider for URL content extraction(First in Java and refactored to Python later, data stored in HDFS).

 * Processing 2 million URLs in 24 hours on a normal quad-core PC with 50Mbit bandwidth.

 * Text data crawled used to build the text classification model, the model helped us on demographic labeling eventually.

-Project: Mobile application advertising system
+Mobile application advertising system
 Worked as team leader and major developer in the team, includes:

 * Design and build advertising data management platform (B/S arch in Python, Django).